kubecost/docs/architecture/high-availability.md

 # High Availability

 {% hint style="info" %}
-High availability (HA) mode is only officially supported on Kubecost Enterprise plans.
+High availability (HA) mode is a Kubecost Enterprise only feature.
 {% endhint %}

 Kubecost v2.2 introduces a new flag `haMode` for the frontend service.
 This flag changes the service name that the ingress needs to target.